rewake/bitarray/README.md

-BitArray is a pseudo data structure intended to store option sets in a more efficient manner than "normal", such as a many-to-one relationship in a database (multiple rows), or as an imploded, serialized, etc. data strings
+BitArray is a pseudo data structure intended to store option sets in a more efficient manner than "normal", such as a many-to-one relationship in a database (multiple rows), or as imploded, serialized, etc. data strings

 By manipulating and storing options sets as an array of bits, it's possible